zhudotexe/cse130-notes/intro.rst

     - be tolerant of inputs: try and do the right thing
     - be strict on outputs: underpromise, overdeliver, always follow the spec
 - mantain a safety margin: fragility is bad
+- a way to take functions and make them more general

 Layering
 ^^^^^^^^
 Used to reduce interconnections - build higher layers on top of lower layers

-creates a "stack" - constrain the ways layers are allowed to interact with one another
+creates a "stack" - constrain the ways layers/modules are allowed to interact with one another

+It's often the design of the layers that defines what modules should look like.

+Hierarchy
+^^^^^^^^^
+How to group boxes of boxes into boxes - making bigger modules out of smaller ones

+- for example, ASM <- LOC <- functions <- class/module <- service
+- each of these are modules that have specs, but are made up of smaller modules

+Names
+^^^^^
+Now we need to understand what boxes are, and how to assemble them

+- names help us identify things in an independent way
+    - replace a module but keep a name
+    - use names to look up which components to use, where to find them
+- a way for a component to talk about another component that it's using
+- **binding**: going from a name to the actual code that's being run